7887 E. 60th Ave.

 Member Dukes, Council Member Ford and Council Member Douglas

-Proclamation Declaring October 13, 2025 as Indigenous Peoples' Day
+Proclamation Declaring October 13, 2025 as Indigenous Peoples' Day in

 Council Member Chacon and Senior Policy Analyst, Jordan Roberts, read the